borealisa123/ucla-math/README.md

 # ucla math notes

+full of doodles and mistakes, so take these with a grain of salt

 condensed study guides/cheat sheets for the following classes:
 * Fall 2019 Math 33B - Haofei Fan
 * Fall 2020 Math 115AH - Jonathan Rubin